 - Apply a weekly application of liquid fish emulsion for the first 6-8 weeks (until the plants look lush, green, bushy and healthy).
 Our favorite brand for seaweed fertilizer and fish emulsion is Neptune’s Harvest, just follow the instructions on the labels.

 Tomato Planting Tip: When planting tomato starts remove the lower leaves so you have about 4-6″ of bare stem.
 Dig your hole extra deep and bury that bare stem leaving just a couple inches above ground.
 This will make for a MUCH stronger tomato plant because it’s stem actually has the abilities to grow roots when buried under ground like that!

 My last reminder… think of you plants as living, breathing life.
 Similarly to humans and animals, the better the plants are cared for in the beginning the better they’ll be for life.

 PHEW!
 Thank you for bearing with me through this post!
 I strongly urge you to take garden mapping and planning seriously as the few hours of time investment on the front end will save you countless hours of headache on the back end!
 You will be so happy to have a point of reference for the season as well as a great plan to look back on and learn from once the season is over!

-As always I LOVE to hear from you all so leave me a comment below with your tips and tricks for garden planning and mapping, or simply just tot say hi!
+As always, I LOVE to hear from you all so leave me a comment below!
+Let me know your tips and tricks for planning and mapping out your garden, or simply just say hi!